-Scored by the cooing of birds and the gentle hum of running water, The Ornithologist is an erotic mystery, an allegorical nightmare and a twisted thriller rolled into one.
+Scored by the cooing of birds and the gentle hum of running water, The Ornithologist is an erotic mystery, an allegorical nightmare, and a twisted thriller rolled into one.
 Criminally overlooked despite being one of the best films of the year, it’s not a typical queer movie: it takes a religious legend and recreates it in a gloriously blasphemous manner.

-Directed by Jõao Pedro Rodriguez, the film follows Fernando, a gay ornithologist lost in rural Portugal, who’s in intermittent contact with his boyfriend in the ‘outside world’ thanks to his shaky phone reception.
+Directed by Jõao Pedro Rodriguez, the film follows Fernando, a gay ornithologist lost in rural Portugal, who’s in intermittent contact with his boyfriend in the "outside world" thanks to his shaky phone reception.
 While in the wilderness, he experiences a series of events that subtly draw parallels to the life of Saint Anthony of Padua, but in a more messed up manner.
 For those who loved the Hitchcockian thriller Stranger By The Lake a few years back, this brilliant work of queer art is well worth seeking out.

 Call Me by Your Name

 Few films are adored enough to spawn a whole army of internet stans; even less of them are tales of teenage lads experiencing gay awakenings in rural Italy.
 But that’s just the unlikely response that Call Me by Your Name got when it premiered alongside at Sundance this January.
-Harnessed by a harmony that’s not usually explored in the perilous tropes of queer cinema, the film is a masterful study of what it’s like to feel affection, admiration and lust for the first time.
+Harnessed by a harmony that’s not usually explored in the perilous tropes of queer cinema, the film is a masterful study of what it’s like to feel affection, admiration, and lust for the first time.
 It’s no surprise that it’s garnered a hell of a lot of Oscar buzz!

-at the National Theatre
+Angels in America at the National Theatre

 Joachim Trier is used to making films that make people uncomfortable.
 His breakout, Oslo, August 31st, told the story of a drug addict running away from rehab to live in the real world for a day.
 His English language debut, Louder Than Bombs, was a car crash-spun drama starring Isabelle Huppert and Jesse Eisenberg.
 But it’s his latest work , a left-field horror about a woman who develops ethereal powers, that has seriously struck a chord with critics and audiences alike.

 In Thelma, the titular character has escaped her Christian family to start a new life at university in Oslo, where she meets Anja, another student who she starts to have feelings for, and supernatural abilities are exposed.
-While most films with queer characters have plots shaped wholly by sexuality, Thelma uses it as a clever subplot for a story about escaping what’s expected of us and forming our own identity.
+While most films with queer characters have plots shaped entirely by sexuality, Thelma uses it as a clever subplot for a story about escaping what’s expected of us and forming our own identity.
 Told with a much more sinister twist, think of this as a queerer version of Stephen King’s Carrie.

 When We Rise

-With the continued rise of streaming services like Netflix, Hulu and Amazon Prime, the audience and space for LGBTQ+ entertainment has grown and, in the case of some shows, gone mainstream.
+With the continued rise of streaming services like Netflix, Hulu, and Amazon Prime, the audience and space for LGBTQ+ entertainment has grown and, in the case of some shows, gone mainstream.
 While series like Amazon’s Transparent (that’s been renewed for another season sans controversial lead star Jeffrey Tambour) are thriving, there was a televised, LGBT-friendly mini-series made by an Oscar-winner that somehow slipped under the radar.

 When We Rise, created by Milk screenwriter Dustin Lance Black and director Gus Van Sant, chronicles the modern history of the LGBTQ community’s most prolific activists, from the Stonewall Riots of the late 60s through to the present day.
-Not only does it tackle the rights of gay men, but Black’s series covers all bases, telling the stories of women’s rights campaigner Roma Guy, as well as Ken Jones, a man who fought hard to be heard as a gay man of colour educating hundreds on the impact of AIDS.
+Not only does it tackle the rights of gay men, but Black’s series covers all bases, telling the stories of women’s rights campaigner Roma Guy, as well as Ken Jones, a man who fought hard to be heard as a gay man of color educating hundreds on the impact of AIDS.

 God’s Own Country

-What do you get when you mix Yorkshire farm life, fucking and two handsome protagonists?
+What do you get when you mix Yorkshire farm life, fucking, and two handsome protagonists?
 God’s Own Country, that’s what.
 The debut feature from Francis Lee, this gem has been on everybody’s lips since it bowed at Sundance Film Festival back in January.
 While most queer films seem shaped by tragedy or conflict, God’s Own Country takes a more hopeful path with its two leads.
 Not only is it a love story told with grace and realism, a reflection of Francis Lee’s own rural upbringing, it also features the muddiest and, perhaps, most touching sex scene you’ll see in a film all year.